OutsourcedGuru/beehive-varroa-barrier/README.md

 Given the Varroa's preference to attach itself to the back of the adult bee out in the wild and to ride in between the bee's wings as seen in this photo, this design will be my attempt at taking out the mite before it gets into the hive.

-Common methods for eradicating the mites once they've infested a hive it to apply a vaporized version of oxalic acid.
-This attempt involves brushing each bee off and dropping the mite into a small vat of oxalic acid.
+Common methods for eradicating the mites once they've infested a hive is to apply a vaporized version of oxalic acid.
+My design attempt involves brushing each bee off so that the mite falls into a small vat of oxalic acid.

 ## Strategy
 In order for this design to work, I'll be attempting to get the bees to become more ordered.
 Normally, they would enter/exit the hive from the same set of holes.
 Here, I am attempting to segregate entrances from exits so that only the incoming bees are given the security treatment.